“Walt Nielsen” Volunteer of the Year Awards

 Our words at the 2004 picnic: “Tim, a limnologist by training, has been with us practically since our inception and has been critical to our water-monitoring program on seven county lakes.
 We’re very lucky to have Tim’s expertise and guidance in establishing this state-of-the-art program.
 The hundreds of hours he has put into this program and its scientific integrity is a real mark of his dedication to our organization.”

-Jim Vachow has been a super volunteer of ours for years.
+From our 2002 Picnic; Jim Vachow has been a super volunteer of ours for years.
 In fact, when we created our Volunteer of the Year award, Jim was the very first recipient to be recognized for the hundreds of hours he spent clearing trails and building kiosks.
 He became so integral to our work that we actually ended up making him a part-time member of our Stewardship staff.
 For many years, Jim was our primary staffer who monitored conservation easements, in addition to many other tasks.
 In 2009, Jim decided to retire to make time for travel and other pursuits but is still really involved with our volunteer network.
+Jim, at right, is pictured with Walt Neilson (left) longtime volunteer for whom the award is named.
+Center, retired founding director Brian Price.